-My son with food allergies is in his early 20's.
+My son with food allergies is in his 20's.
 While he started life with a much longer list of allergies, today he manages five: eggs, peanuts, green peas, chickpeas and lentils.

 He's never eaten at McDonald's or Burger King or Dairy Queen or Chik-fil-A or Dunkin Donuts.
 Big Macs with Special Sauce and Chicken McNuggets remain a mystery.
 So do Whoppers, Waffle Potato Fries, Blizzards and Munchkins.
 They are not part of his lived experience.
 Our family (including my son's two siblings without food allergies) has never frequented these fast food restaurants because we've never been able to get comfortable with the cross contact risks.

-But once there was a tiny taqueria...
+But there once was a tiny taqueria...

 We moved to the Bay Area in 2000 when our son was 3, landing in Kentfield in Marin County.
 Kentfield was at the foot of Mount Tamalpais (aka Mount Tam, 'The Sleeping Maiden'), nestled between Larkspur and Ross.
 We lived 'up the hill' close to the Mount Tam trailheads.

 At the base of the hill was a tiny taqueria we found soon after arriving, while waiting for the moving trucks to arrive from New York.
-The Taqueria was family run, a hole in the wall really, just about 5 minutes 'down the hill' from our new home.
+The Taqueria was family run, a hole-in-the-wall really, just about 5 minutes 'down the hill' from our new home.

 At the time, our son had been diagnosed allergies to eggs, peanuts, tree nuts, soy, shrimp and peas.
 The Taqueria didn't use eggs or peanuts or tree nuts on the premises which gave me comfort.** No mole sauce (sometimes made with peanuts, almonds, pine nuts or sesame seeds) or chili relleno (cheese stuffed peppers usually dipped in egg batter & fried) to be found.
 No huevos rancheros or chilaquiles (eggs, eggs, & more eggs), either.
 The Taqueria 'got' his food allergies.